 At 2 March 2018, the number of holders of Ordinary Shares in the US was 1,007 with holdings of 1,093,635 Ordinary Shares, and the number of registered holders of ADS was 465,987,730 with holdings of 22,275 ADS.
 Certain of these Ordinary Shares and ADS were held by brokers or other nominees.
-As a result, the number of holders of record or registered holders in the US is not representative of the number of beneficial holders or of the residence of beneficial holders.
+As a result, the number of holders of record or registered holders in the US is not representative of the number of beneficial holders.